Registration closes the Friday before a class begins. If you miss that deadline contact Maggie Smith to see if space and materials are available.

 Do parents need to stay?

 You are welcome to drop them off and return at the end of camp, but we do have a seating area and free wifi if you choose to stay.
-Many of our parents use the classes for a date-night babysitter while they take in some of the great local restaurants like Pasture and Perly’s.
+Many of our parents use the classes for some time to take in some of the great local restaurants like Pasture and Perly’s.

 Do students need to know how to code?